megacamelus/camel-upstream-info/camel-documentation/camel-kafka.md

-`myStrategy` object should be a subclass of `HeaderFilterStrategy` and must be placed in the Camel registry, either manually or by registration as a bean in Spring/Blueprint, as it is `CamelContext` aware.
+`myStrategy` object should be a subclass of `HeaderFilterStrategy` and must be placed in the Camel registry, either manually or by registration as a bean in Spring, as it is `CamelContext` aware.

-# Kafka Transaction
+## Kafka Transaction

 You need to add `transactional.id`, `enable.idempotence` and `retries` in `additional-properties` to enable kafka transaction with the